DriveON: Emissions and safety inspection program

 - provide an emissions test report

-If you need an emissions test for your heavy diesel commercial motor vehicle, there are vehicle inspection centres located across Ontario that can perform this inspection.
+If you need an emissions test for your heavy-duty diesel commercial motor vehicle, there are vehicle inspection centres located across Ontario that can perform this inspection.

 Get a safety inspection

 You can get a safety inspection at any existing motor vehicle inspection station.
-Motor vehicle inspection stations will begin transitioning to the new DriveON program later this year, starting with commercial safety inspection stations.
+Motor vehicle inspection stations will begin transitioning to the new DriveON program, starting with heavy-duty diesel commercial motor vehicle inspection stations in fall 2023.

-During the transition period, you can get a vehicle safety inspection done at any motor vehicle inspection station or DriveON vehicle inspection centre.
+During the transition period, you can get a vehicle safety inspection done at any safety inspection capable DriveON vehicle inspection centre in fall 2023 or motor vehicle inspection station.

 Vehicles that need an emissions test